 WINNING TACTICS FOR PLANNING HOME CARE SERVICES

 Home health care agencies and caregivers have been governed by a set of rules and legislation that has remained static for the greater part of the last three decades.
-With the ushering in of 2017, those regulations experienced their first large-scale overhaul in the form of a bevy of newly instituted federal regulations that simultaneously add a layer of complexity to an already labyrinthine-like industry while also providing a spectrum of crucial benefits to patients.
+In 2017, those regulations experienced their first large-scale overhaul in the form of a bevy of newly instituted federal regulations that simultaneously add a layer of complexity to an already labyrinthine-like industry while also providing a spectrum of crucial benefits to patients.

 Widely considered to be a revolutionized industry with immense changes looming in the not-so-distant future, patients are now more than ever able to enjoy a streamlined process for their home care service agency selection while also being able to implement a set of winning tactics for planning the scope, depth, and breadth of their home care service needs.

 Read on to learn more about the types of winning tactics to undertake in planning your home care services and ensuring your future comfort and happiness.

 Home health care, as it is defined today, is a range of in-home services provided to patients experiencing illness or injury, while enabling clients to regain or maintain a modicum of independence.
 As has been the case for the last three decades, home health care is still considered to be a pragmatic health care choice offering effective health care that is vastly more affordable than the care a patient would receive in a skilled nurse facility or hospital setting.

 Home health care is a range of in-home services provided to patients experiencing illness or injury, while enabling clients to regain or maintain a modicum of independence.

 - Patient education (disease-specific, nutrition, etc.)

 - IV treatment / Injections

 - Monitor heart rate, temperature, blood pressure, rate of breathing